bhsgirlswhocode/DueByMidnight/README.md

-  Not all of the navigation links work correctly Calendar does not let you add unless through Google Calendar (only view) login and other user input areas are not functional
+  Not all of the navigation links work correctly Calendar does not let you add unless through Google Calendar (only view) login and other user input areas are not functional Calculation does not work (for "Optimal Time to work together")

 Documentation on how to build/run the project and File Structure:
 We had 7 files for HTML, 1 for JavaScript, 1 for CSS, and several other test files while experimenting with the different sections of the website.
 The HTML files contain the different pages of the website.